The summer term

 In the second half of the summer term, our attention will turn to ‘Traders and Raiders’.
 Here, we will be sailing back to the Dark Ages where fear and tyranny reigned.
 We will look at the everyday lives of Saxons and Vikings.
 From making weapons to recreating intricate patterns, we can’t wait to shine a light on the deadly Dark Ages.

 A range of stimulating and topic-based texts are used to teach English.
 Reading and studying various genres, including diary entries, provide a basis for children to develop their writing skills and imagination alongside improving their spelling, punctuation, grammar and vocabulary.

 Reading is taught using a range of texts and stimuli.
-Book, images and video clips are used with the children to develop a range of skills required as a reader.
+Books, images and video clips are used with the children to develop a range of skills required as a reader.
 Discussion and questions enable children to think uniquely about why texts are structured in particular ways and how and why writers make specific language choices.
-In addition, after lunchtime, children have the opportunity to ‘Read and Relax’ where they will be quizzed on the ‘Accelerated Reader’ books that they have read.
+In addition, after lunchtime, children have the opportunity to ‘Read and Relax’ where they will quiz on the ‘Accelerated Reader’ books that they have read.